foundry-rs/book/src/spark/forge-std.md

-## Forge Standard Library Overview
+## Spark Standard Library Overview

-Forge Standard Library (Forge Std for short) is a collection of helpful contracts that make writing tests easier, faster, and more user-friendly.
+Spark Standard Library (Spark Std for short) is a collection of helpful contracts that make writing tests easier, faster, and more user-friendly.

-Using Forge Std is the preferred way of writing tests with Foundry.
+Using Spark Std is the preferred way of writing tests with Foxar.

 It provides all the essential functionality you need to get started writing tests: